Seend: Economic history

 The opening of the railway encouraged quarrying of the iron ore field, which began in the middle of the 19th century and continued intermittently for the next century or so.
 77,984 tons of brown haematite were quarried between 1855 and 1861 and a further 86,443 tons between 1871 and 1874.
 Quarrying was renewed during the Second World War and was still continuing in 1950.
 Seend Ironstone Quarry and Road Cutting is now a Geological Site of Special Scientific Interest.

 School

 Seend Church School was built by Thomas Bruges in 1832 and opened the following year.
 In 1859 a report criticised the schoolmaster and schoolmistress as uncertificated and the building as damp and unsatisfactory.
 In 1869 a Government grant paid for a new school building and by 1872 the school was receiving regular Government funding.
 Attendance grew from 77 in 1872 to 132 in 1893 and 108 children and 56 infants in 1910.
 Thereafter attendance declined to 68 children and 32 infants in 1938.
 There were 114 children of all ages in 1950.
 It is now Seend Church of England Voluntary Aided Primary School.

 Amenities

 The parish has three public houses: the Brewery Inn at Seend Cleeve, the Barge Inn at the canalside below Seend Cleeve, and the Three Magpies at Sells Green.
+There is a post office/shop on the High Street, a Community Centre with a bar, and a sports field.